 What is Staple Financing?

-Staple financing is used in case of acquisitionAcquisitionAn acquisition is defined as the act of taking over or gaining control of all or most of another entity's stocks by purchasing at least fifty percent of the target company's stock and other corporate assets. by one company of another company.
-The investment banker of the selling company, which is its advisor, also facilitates pre-arranged financing for the potential bidders of the acquisition deal.
-The selling company gets more bids due to this arrangement as the prospective buyers need not worry out searching the financers on their own.
-Thus, the arrangement is beneficial for both the buying and the selling company.
+Staple financing is used in the case of acquisitionAcquisitionAcquisition refers to the strategic move of one company buying another company by acquiring major stakes of the firm.
+Usually, companies acquire an existing business to share its customer base, operations and market presence.
+It is one of the popular ways of business expansion. by one company or another.
+The investment banker of the selling company, which is its advisor, also facilitates pre-arranged funding for the potential bidders of the acquisition deal.
+The selling company gets more bids due to this arrangement as the prospective buyers need not worry about searching the financers independently.
+Thus, the structure benefits both the buying and the selling company.
 The investment banker charges fees from both parties.